 Crate Training a Lab Puppy

 How do you crate train a Lab Puppy?
 For effective crate training, follow the guidelines below:

-- Prepare the crate
+- Prep the crate ahead of time

-- Use a verbal command
+- Consistently use a verbal command

-- Correct unwanted behavior
+- Always correct unwanted behavior

 Although the guidelines below are general, in the sense that they can be applied to any dog, you must ensure that your lab pup is comfortable with the training sessions to ensure a safe and positive experience for you both.

 Crate Training a Lab Puppy Step 1.
 Prep the Crate Ahead of Time